ELIXIR-Belgium/ena-upload-container/README.md

 # ENA upload container

 This is a repository to build a Galaxy container to clean raw reads and upload them to ENA.
-The ENA uploading is based on the tool [ena-upload-cli](https://github.com/usegalaxy-eu/ena-upload-cli).
+The ENA uploading is based on the tool [ena-upload-cli](https://github.com/usegalaxy-eu/ena-upload-cli) which is wrapped in following [Galaxy tool](https://testtoolshed.g2.bx.psu.edu/view/ieguinoa/ena_upload) .

 ## Usage